-This easy 2.1 mile loop offers natural and cultural treasures.
+This easy 2.1-mile loop takes you through natural and cultural treasures.
 Circling the Tidal Basin, this trail provides views most in accordance with the tradition of hanami (blossom viewing).
-The puffy white blossoms of the Yoshino cherry trees abound, creating a cloud like effect.
+The puffy white blossoms of the Yoshino cherry trees abound creating a cloud-like effect.

-This over 350 year old, ten foot tall granite lantern was dedicated on March 30, 1954, the 100th anniversary of the Commodore Matthew Perry's opening of American trade with Japan.
+More than 350 years old, this ten-foot tall granite lantern was dedicated on March 30, 1954, the 100th anniversary of Commodore Matthew Perry's opening of American trade with Japan.
 Its twin in Tokyo continues to honor warlord Tokugawa Iemitsu.
-As a gift to the United States from the Governor of Tokyo, the lantern stands as a symbol of Japanese-American friendship and is lighted during the Cherry Blossom Festival.
+As a gift to the United States from the Governor of Tokyo, the lantern stands as a symbol of Japanese American friendship and is lighted during the Cherry Blossom Festival.
 See the trailside sign for more information.

 2. 1912 Plantings